opentok/Opentok-.NET-SDK/README.md

 # Installation

 Download the latest release from the [Releases Page](https://github.com/opentok/Opentok-.NET-SDK/releases).
-Open `OpenTok.sln` and build the `OpenTok` project.
-Use the built OpenTok.dll along with referenced assemblies in your own project.
+Unzip the file and place the place the `OpenTok.dll`, dependent assemblies, and supporting files into your own project.

 # Usage